python-poetry/website/content/blog/2022-08-23-announcing-poetry-1-2-0rc1.md

 $ poetry self update --preview
 ```

-With this release, Poetry `1.2` branch now enters a bugfixes-only stage, where no new feature will be merged.
+With this release, Poetry 1.2 now enters a stabilization phase, where no new feature will be merged.

-Since `1.2.0rc1` mostly represents what the final `1.2.0` version will be, we invite users to test this release and
+Since 1.2.0rc1 is a near-exact representation of 1.2.0, we invite users to test this release and
 report issues using the [issue tracker](https://github.com/python-poetry/poetry/issues "Poetry's issue tracker").

 Documentation for Poetry `1.2` is available [here](https://python-poetry.org/docs/1.2/).
 We also invite users to report